-So what's the best ultrawide monitor, and how do you pick which one to buy?
-Well, size is a consideration, of course – most of the ultrawide monitors in this roundup are around 34 inches, but even bigger screens are available.
-Make sure you have enough desk space before investing in your chosen model, the largest screens are also extremely heavy.
+So what's the best ultrawide monitor for you?
+Well, the main factor you want to consider is size.
+With the main selling point of these screens being their extended screens, you will want to make sure it will fit in the space you're planning.
+Most of the ultrawide monitors in this roundup are around 34 inches, but even bigger screens are available.
+Make sure you have enough desk space (and funds) before investing in your chosen model, the largest screens also tend to be extremely heavy.

 What to look for in an ultrawide monitor

 In terms of resolution, look for WQHD (Wide Quad High Definition) – which gives you a pixel count of 2560x1440 – and a wide aspect ratio of 21:9.
-The larger screens have even higher resolution.
-Some may offer some handy features such as picture in-picture or side-by-side, so you can connect up a couple of sources (like two computers, or a computer and tablet) to the same display.
+Usually the bigger the screen, the higher the resolution.
+Some of the best ultrawide monitors offer additional features such as picture in-picture or side-by-side, so you can connect up a couple of sources (like two computers, or a computer and tablet) to the same display.
 If high resolution is really important to you, then see our post on the best 4K monitors available.

 For gamers, fluid, synchronised 3D visuals are possible if your display supports FreeSync or G-Sync technology.
 Until just recently, G-Sync was limited to Nvidia graphics cards, and FreeSync to AMD, but just recently at CES 2019, Nvidia announced it would also support FreeSync technology with GeForce graphics cards, which is great news.

-Finally, flat or curved?
-We believe a flat screen may still be better for design work, but increasingly the market for large widescreen monitors has moved towards curved displays.
+Finally, a relatively new question to consider, flat or curved?
+We're personally fans of a flat screen as it may still be better for design work, but increasingly the market for large widescreen monitors has moved towards curved displays.

 Certainly on a flat 34-inch display the sides can feel a little distant.
 A curved screen will also slightly reduce the amount of side-to-side movement you have to do with your head.
 If you opt for one, remember to ensure you set up the monitor at an appropriate distance and height from your sitting position.